-Kendriya Vidyalaya class 1 admissions list 2017 to release today, check here
+Kendriya Vidyalaya class 1 admissions list 2017 released, check now

-KV admissions 2017: Kendriya Vidyalaya will most likely release the its first admission list today, March 22, 2017.
+KVS admissions 2017: Kendriya Vidyalaya Sangathan has released its first admission list today.
 The admission process which was completely cloud-based ended on March 15, 2017.
-Candidates who wish to view the admissions list can find the same on the KV official website.
+Candidates who wish to view the admissions list can find the same on the KVS official website.

 More than six lakh students have registered for the Kendriya Vidyalaya for class 1, according to reports.
 To check for mistakes, parents can log on to the site and check their ward’s application status.
 The admissions for class 11 will begin only after the class 10 CBSE results have been declared.